Amrita University B.Tech 2026

 This Story also Contains

 IIT Roorkee is expected to conduct the JEE Advanced 2026 exam in May 2026.
 As you prepare for JEE Main, it’s essential to understand how much you need to score to be eligible for the next stage.
 Knowing the qualifying cutoff in advance can help you plan your preparation smartly, setting a clear target and optimizing your study plan accordingly.
 Once you reach the required score range in JEE Main, you increase your chances of moving forward in the IIT admission process.
 The JEE Advanced 2026 admit card will be released in early May, and the exam is likely to be held around mid-May.
+While the registrations for JEE Advanced 2026 is not started, registration for JEE Main session 1 is already started.
 Stay updated through the official website and ensure you’re well-prepared to take this crucial step toward your IIT dream.

 Here you can check the JEE Advanced exam paper pattern of 2026.
 Check it carefully to understand: